wolfmanjm/kivy-smoothie-host/README.md

 * sudo apt-get upgrade
 * setup wifi using  ```sudo raspi-config```

-smoopi should run on bootup, so you will need to hook up a keyboard temporarily and stop it with ```sudo sv down /etc/service/smoopi``` so you can access the login and run raspi-config.
+smoopi is normally run on bootup, but in order to allow you to login and do the initial setup is is initially down.
+You will need to hook up a keyboard temporarily so you can access the login and run raspi-config etc.

-Once that is done restart smoopi with ```sudo sv up /etc/service/smoopi``` Once running use the System menu upgrade to fetch the latest smoopi.
+Once that is done setup smoopi to run on boot by doing ```sudo rm /home/pi/sv/smoopi/down``` and start smoopi with ```sudo sv up /etc/service/smoopi```
+Once running use the System menu upgrade to fetch the latest smoopi.